ryan-grant25/Simulation2/index.md

 ## Overview
 In this simulation you will be tasked with coordinating a series of events.
-This simulationw ill have three phases:
+This simulation will have three phases:
 1. Pre Earthquake
 2. During Earthquake
 3. Post Earthquake